 Clotting is what prevents excessive bleeding when you cut

 yourself.
-However, blood moving through your blood vessels should not clot.
+However, the blood moving through your vessels shouldn’t clot.
 If

-or brain, causing a heart attack or stroke.
+or brain, causing a heart attack, stroke, or even death.

 excessive bleeding or developing clots (thrombosis) somewhere in your blood

-Most coagulation tests are given in the same manner as most
+Coagulation tests are usually given in the same manner as most

 blood tests.
 Side effects and risks are minimal.
 A blood sample is sent to a